ejfox/website/content/blog/md/linocut-printing-guide.md

 Linocut printing is a really interesting medium to me as a means for the easy distribution of information and imagery.
 It has a long history of successful usage.
 Descending from a long lineage of woodblock printing used by a range of printers from medieval monks illustrating their bibles to Japanese artisans depicting elaborate samurais and mountain views.
 The desired image is painstakingly carved into wood– in reverse.
 Ink is applied, covering only the uncarved parts of the wood.
 Paper is laid on top and gently rubbed, absorbing the shape of the image.

-The advent of linoleum- a robust material that is much easier to carve than wood resulting in better curves, more detail, and quicker carving.
+The advent of linoleum- a robust material that is much easier to carve than wood- results in better curves, more detail, and quicker carving.

 I grew up in a house filled with posters from Bread & Puppet.
 The aesthetic is also prevalent in the patches or pins I would get at the anarchist book fair.
 Everything is a little squared off and angular, proportions are sometimes a little off to aid with carving.
 They are always simple, with a lot of contrast.
 They are often icons, very clear-cut and identifiable.
 The medium requires that you boil things down until you are only left with the necessary.